 When you have viral gastroenteritis, certain foods and drinks may help keep you nourished and soothe your stomach.
 These can include ice chips, clear broths, and bland foods like bananas.

-Scientifically, the stomach flu is known as viral gastroenteritis, a highly contagious infection that affects your stomach and intestines.
+Scientifically, the stomach flu is known as viral gastroenteritis.
+It is a highly contagious infection that affects your stomach and intestines.

 Here are 17 foods and drinks for when you have the stomach flu.

-Sucking on ice chips is a great place to start, as it prevents you from consuming liquids too quickly.
-This may help you keep fluids down and stay better hydrated in the early stages of the stomach flu (
+Sucking on ice chips is a great place to start because it prevents you from consuming liquids too quickly.
+This may help you keep fluids down and stay better hydrated in the early stages of the stomach flu.

 Ice chips help you take in water slowly, which your body may tolerate better in the early stages of the stomach flu.

 Diarrhea and vomiting are the main symptoms of the stomach flu.
-They can quickly lead to dehydration if lost fluids aren’t replaced (
+They can quickly lead to dehydration if you do not replace lost fluids (

 - clear fruit juices, such as apple, cranberry, and grape juice